 “It’s still teaching kids there’s a black school and there’s a white school,” she said.

-s a kid, Bryant Clark would listen to the loosened gravel crunching under his school bus and watch the dust stir up as he rode past farm plots like the ones his father once plowed.
+As a kid, Bryant Clark would listen to the loosened gravel crunching under his school bus and watch the dust stir up as he rode past farm plots like the ones his father once plowed.
 His dad was so young when he started in the fields, he had to reach up for the plow handles towering above his head.

 By the time Clark started school in 1980, black children in Holmes County weren’t sent home early from school to pick cotton.
 But some things hadn’t changed.

-In the mornings, black kids like Clark rode on yellow school buses to Lexington Elementary; the white kids boarded blues ones that took them to private school.
+In the mornings, Black kids like Clark rode on yellow school buses to Lexington Elementary; the white kids boarded blues ones that took them to private school.

-Clark, the child of a black activist and lawmaker, knew all kids didn’t learn this way, going to separate schools in separate buses.
+Clark, the child of a Black activist and lawmaker, knew all kids didn’t learn this way, going to separate schools in separate buses.
 For years, he and his older brother accompanied his widowed father up to Jackson and attended an integrated magnet school during the legislative session.

 People used to ask his dad if he thought the county’s schools would ever integrate, Clark never imagined it would eventually become the “million-dollar question” for him, too.

 For a decade after the Brown v.
 Board of Education decision, which called for integration, Mississippi continued to operate segregated schools.
 That began to change when President Lyndon B. Johnson signed The Civil Rights Act of 1964, the landmark anti-discrimination law that, among its provisions, denied federal funds to segregated schools.
-Under the act, the Justice Department also began suing districts that were delaying desegregation, providing another avenue for black parents to apply pressure on their local school districts.
+Under the act, the Justice Department also began suing districts that were delaying desegregation, providing another avenue for Black parents to apply pressure on their local school districts.

-During the winter term in 1965, 250 black students in Lexington, the county seat of Holmes, and 125 students from nearby Tchula asked their principals to persuade the all-white school board to obey Brown v.
+During the winter term in 1965, 250 Black students in Lexington, the county seat of Holmes, and 125 students from nearby Tchula asked their principals to persuade the all-white school board to obey Brown v.
 Board.
-Neither the principals nor the school board followed through, and district officials refused to meet with a group of black parents requesting a timeline for school integration.
+Neither the principals nor the school board followed through, and district officials refused to meet with a group of Black parents requesting a timeline for school integration.

-That July, the Legal Defense Fund of the NAACP filed a lawsuit in the Southern District Court of Mississippi on behalf of 400 black school children from Holmes.
+That July, the Legal Defense Fund of the NAACP filed a lawsuit in the Southern District Court of Mississippi on behalf of 400 Black school children from Holmes.
 District Judge William Harold Cox ordered the district to submit a desegregation plan.
 Historian William Hustwit writes in his book “Integration Now” that the district “took baby steps to comply.”

-Holmes officials first proposed a “freedom of choice” plan, which placed the burden on black parents to dismantle segregation: Students in Holmes County were assigned to school by race, but black families could request transfers to the white schools.
+Holmes officials first proposed a “freedom of choice” plan, which placed the burden on Black parents to dismantle segregation: Students in Holmes County were assigned to school by race, but Black families could request transfers to the white schools.
 The obstacles were immense.
-District officials charged some black students tuition, parents could be fired for enrolling their child in a white school, and one family had a cross burned in front of their home.
+District officials charged some Black students tuition, parents could be fired for enrolling their child in a white school, and one family had a cross burned in front of their home.
 The names of plaintiffs in the Holmes County lawsuit were printed on flyers and stapled to telephone poles.
-A colleague of Reuben Anderson, a lawyer for the Defense Fund and, later, the state’s first black Supreme Court Justice, would walk around snatching them down.
+A colleague of Reuben Anderson, a lawyer for the Defense Fund and, later, the state’s first Black Supreme Court Justice, would walk around snatching them down.

 “Freedom of choice just didn’t work,” Anderson said.